 The poses I'm able to accomplish depend on your baby's comfort level.
 I will gently and carefully attempt a variety of poses, but I will never force your newborn into an unsafe pose or to stay in a pose they are not comfortable in.
 Your newborn's

 safety is my main concern, so I will do as much or as little as your newborn allows me comfortably to do.
-I have taken many hours of classes on newborn posing and safety, so I delight working with your newborn to create beautiful images.
+I have taken many hours of classes on newborn posing and safety, and I enjoy working with your newborn to create beautiful images.
 This is your baby's special day so please communicate what you hope to see, especially if you see something particular on my website or newborn portfolio (click here).

 • Props Used

 I want the beauty of your baby to the focus of the photo, so I use simple, natural props in my images.
 My style is soft colors, neutrals, and earth tones.
 I will bring a variety of accessories for you to choose from: wraps, headbands, hats, bonnets, beanies, skirts, and pants.
-For complete newborn sessions I also bring 2 props such as a wooden bowl, basket, or crate to photograph your baby in.
+For complete newborn sessions I also bring 2 props, usually a wooden bowl and crate, to photograph your baby in.
 Please limit any personal keepsakes or outfits you hope to include in the session to 1-2 items, and let me know about these items in advance.

 • Family & Sibling Photos (plus what to wear)